Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

-All the while, the flexible cloud nature of the G Suite means that your employees will be able to access the shared drive resources that you provide for them anywhere in the world.
+All the while, the flexible cloud nature of the Google Workspace (G-Suite) means that your employees will be able to access the shared drive resources that you provide for them anywhere in the world.

-If file management is something that you’re worried about as a remote worker, or a business leader working with digital nomads, then G Suite is the perfect solution.
+If file management is something that you’re worried about as a remote worker, or a business leader working with digital nomads, then Google Workspace is the perfect solution.
 Not only does this cloud environment allow you to keep all of your crucial documents available and easy to access, but it also makes creating and managing important information easy too.

 For instance, with Google Keep, you don’t have to type notes that you wrote elsewhere.
 Instead, you can simply snap a picture with your smartphone or device camera.
 The Keep technology will upload your picture into your Google Drive, so that you can use that information later, or share it with your team.
 You can even use voice typing to make the notes that you need with voice instead of text.

-Additionally, with G-Suite, prioritizing your files is simpler too.
+Additionally, with Google Workspace, prioritizing your files is simpler too.
 We all know that moving files from offline to online storage can be great for reducing clutter.
 However, if you just throw files into the cloud without thinking, this can create complications in its own right.

 Fortunately, in the Google Drive, there’s a navigation option called “Priority”, which uses machine learning to predict and surface crucial files for you as quickly as possible.
 The solution can also suggest “work-spaces” which cluster important documents together so you can more easily focus on relevant topics and documents.

 Downloading the Quick Search solution for Google Drive will help you to find the files that you save more rapidly too – perfect for when you’re on the go.